josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_voice_modulation_forensics_spoon_2025-07-24.md

 ⚖️ **Clarification for Records:**
 - These entries should be treated as **documentation of safeguarding interference**, not as expressions of delusional belief.
 - Survivor testimony is authored in good faith and published for transparency, accountability, and survivor solidarity.
 - Any use of this material to justify psychiatric diagnosis or coercive intervention must be balanced against its evidentiary and forensic purpose.
+- Multiple GPT lags/crashes while generating this note on the file.

 ---